Actor-Relational Database Systems: A Manifesto: Evaluation

-\minisec{Hardware} We employ a machine with two sockets, each with one eight-core 2.6 GHz Intel Xeon E5-2650 v2 processor with two physical threads per core, leading to a total of 32 hardware threads.
+\minisec{Hardware} We focus on multi-core hardware and use a machine with two sockets, each with one eight-core 2.6 GHz Intel Xeon E5-2650 v2 processor with two physical threads per core, leading to a total of 32 hardware threads.
 Each physical core has a private 32~KB L1 data and instruction cache and a private 256~KB L2 cache.
 All the cores on the same socket share a last-level L3 cache of 20~MB.
-The machine has 128~GB of RAM in total, with half the memory attached to each of the two sockets, and runs 64-bit RHEL Linux 3.10.0.
+The machine has 128~GB of RAM, with half the memory attached to each of the two sockets, and runs 64-bit RHEL Linux 3.10.0.

-\minisec{Workload} We used the SmartMart application for our experiments.
-To simulate the workings of one store, we created eight \texttt{Store\_Section} actors.
-For each, we loaded the \texttt{inventory} relation with 10,000 items and the \texttt{purchase\_history} relation with 300 entries per item for a total of 3,000,000 entries, simulating a history of 120 days where 500 customers on average visit the store per day and buy 50 items each.
+\minisec{Workload} We employ the SmartMart application in our experiments.~To simulate the workings of one store, we created eight \texttt{Store\_Section} actors.~For each, we loaded the \texttt{inventory} relation with 10,000 items and the \texttt{purchase\_history} relation with 300 entries per item for a total of 3,000,000 entries, simulating a history of 120 days where 500 customers on average visit the store per day and buy 50 items each.
 We fix the number of \texttt{Group\_Manager} actors to 10 and vary the number of \texttt{Cart} actors depending on the experiment.
 The number of \texttt{Customer} actors is set to 30 times the number of carts.
+To calculate the variable discount, we used a statistical function based on the mean and variance over the history of purchases as our prediction function, namely:

-To calculate the variable discount, we tuned the window size to correspond to 150 records in the \texttt{purchase\_history} relation, thus calculating a target purchase quantity over 60 days (Equation~\ref{eq:variable:discount}).
-The entire size allocated after loading was \textasciitilde3~GB.
+We tuned the window size of purchases to be used in the prediction function to correspond to 150 records in the \texttt{purchase\_history} relation, thus calculating a target purchase quantity over 60 days (Equation~\ref{eq:variable:discount}).
+The entire size allocated after loading was $\sim$3~GB.

+\minisec{System Prototype - \reactdb} We run our experiments in \reactdb, an actor-relational database system prototype with implementations of Features~\ref{feat:logical:actors},~\ref{feat:actor:names},~\ref{feat:txns}, and~\ref{feat:async}~\cite{0001S18:ReactDB}. \reactdb\ provides a relational actor (reactor) programming model that supports the relational data model and querying along with asynchronous procedure calls across actors while guaranteeing globally serializable execution of programs.
+The system uses a combination of optimistic concurrency control~\cite{Tu:2013:STM:2517349.2522713} and two phase commit protocols.
+The system also provides low-level control of the database architecture and its deployment by supporting a flexible mapping procedure of reactors to containers and transaction executors.